Turtle API reference

 }

-In this example, every call, the turtle will move forward by 100 pixels, then turn right by 144 degrees.
+In this example, the turtle will move forward by 100 pixels for every call, then turn right by 144 degrees.

 The walk function will be called until it returns false.
 Argument i is zero the first time the function is called and will increase (+1) for each next call.
 The 5th call, i will be 4, and i < 4 will return false.
-So in this example our drawing will be complete after 5 lines.
+So, in this example, our drawing will be complete after five lines.

 Move and draw